gcamfer/Anomaly-ReactionRL/README.md

 Using deep Q-Learning with keras/tensorflow to generate the network

-Code associated to the paper: "Adversarial environment reinforcement learning algorithm for intrusion detection", G Caminero, M Lopez-Martin, B Carro, Computer Networks, 2019
+Code associated with the paper: "Adversarial environment reinforcement learning algorithm for intrusion detection", G Caminero, M Lopez-Martin, B Carro, Computer Networks, 2019
 ## Simple anomaly detection
 - Detects normal or anomaly